Manya35/AR-VR/README.md

 **Submission Guidelines:**
 - Submit a video demonstration showing the AR business card in action.
 - Include the complete source code and project files.
-- Provide project documentation, including a brief overview of the design and technical aspects.
+- Provide project documentation, including a brief overview of the design and technical aspects, concept explanation, development process and the challenges faced
 - Zip your files into a single archive named: BusinessCard_YourName.zip